symbol/symbol-docs/source/guides/multisig/modifying-a-multisig-account.rst

     nem2-cli transaction cosign --hash A6A374E66B32A3D5133018EFA9CD6E3169C8EEA339F7CCBE29C47D07086E068C --profile carol

 6. :doc:`Cosign the AggregateTransaction <../aggregate/signing-announced-aggregate-bonded-transactions>` with Alice's or Bob's account.
-The amount of cat.currency locked becomes available again on Alice's account, and Carol is added to the multisig.
+The amount of nem.xem locked becomes available again on Alice's account, and Carol is added to the multisig.

 .. code-block:: bash